26 weeks into twin pregnancy 940 × 650 px 1

 Baby B

 Baby B’s kidney issue, unilateral urinary tract dilation, is almost resolved.
 Initially the concerning measurement was at 4.9mm two months ago, then one month ago it was down to 4.4mm, and now it is down to 4mm.
 Normal values would be under 4mm and the mild concern range is from 4mm-7mm.
-Now that Baby B is at 4mm he likely will be just fine but we’ll check again at my 30 week appointment when he has his repeat echocardiogram and both boys have a growth ultrasound.
+Now that Baby B is at 4mm he likely will be just fine but we’ll check again at my 30 week appointment when he has his repeat echocardiogram and both boys have a growth ultrasound scan.
 At that point, or soon thereafter, the concerning range for the kidney issue will be at 7mm so even if he stays at 4mm he’ll be in the clear.

-However, at my OB appt my OB was concerned enough to call over to the specialist’s office, after hours, and see if he could learn more about what they had found last week since the ultrasound report had yet to be transferred to him.
+However, at my OB appt my OB healthcare provider was concerned enough to call over to the specialist’s office, after hours, and see if he could learn more about what they had found last week since the ultrasound scan report had yet to be transferred to him.
 (This OB rarely shows concern so this was a huge deal.)
 He was told that at this time either the MFM or OB will need to listen to Baby B’s heart every 1-2 weeks to make sure it doesn’t become tachycardia, which means beat above 160, which would be cause for alarm due to this condition.
-(Normal for babies this age is 120-150s) We’re obviously quite concerned about Baby B at this point, having two heart issues and all.
+(Normal for babies this age is 120-150s).

 General Updates: